-Cornering - When cornering on ice do not brake as it can cause your car to spin.
+Cornering - When cornering on the ice do not brake as it can cause your car to spin.

 Black ice - Be extra cautious of black ice.
-This is most commonly found in areas that are shadowed from sun.
+This is most commonly found in areas that are shadowed from the sun.
 If your steering suddenly feels light, ease off the accelerator and avoid any harsh movements.
 Remember, you might be all cosy and warm inside your car, but NEVER forget that it could be below freezing outside.

 What is black ice?